Reginald Stoneham: Biography

 He was born in Carlton, Victoria in 1879, the fifth son of musician William (c.
 1833 – 25 March 1913) and Ellen Stoneham (c.
 1846 – 10 February 1889) of 210 Madeline Street Carlton.
+His siblings include Harry Stoneham (cornet) and Herbert Stoneham (flute) of Melbourne, also Fred and Will Stoneham, music-hall artists in London, and Elsa Stoneham, a popular contralto.

-In 1900 he served in the South Australian Mounted Rifles as a private trumpeter.
+During the Second Boer War Stoneham served in the South Australian Mounted Rifles as a private trumpeter.
 His trade was listed as "wood turner".
 He was wounded in action at Slobet's Nek.

-In 1901 he married Adelaide Minnie "Addie" Lyons (1880–1959).
-They had a daughter Val Augusta Elsa Stoneham on 10 April 1902.
-Described as "one of Melbourne's leading florists", she was employed by Harris, Scarfe, Ltd., Adelaide in 1933.
+In 1901 Stoneham married Adelaide Minnie "Addie" Lyons (1880–1959).
+On 10 April 1902 they had a daughter Val Augusta Elsa Stoneham, who married Edward Benjamin on 29 August 1923.
+She opened a florist's shop on Carlisle Street, Balaclava in 1928.
+They divorced in 1931 and she continued to operate as a florist.

-Stoneham is most remembered for the song "Sleepy Seas" and patriotic songs during World War 1, notably the popular "Heroes of the Dardanelles".
+Stoneham is best remembered for the song "Sleepy Seas" and patriotic songs during World War 1, notably the popular "Heroes of the Dardanelles".

+Several of his songs were used in the 1917 musical Robinson Crusoe.

 He lived at St Kilda, Victoria from 1918.
 In 1920 he composed the musical comedy, F.F.F., styled as a "mystery musical comedy", with a book and lyrics by C. J. De Garis, was underwritten by Hugh D. McIntosh.
 It starred Maggie Moore and Charles H. Workman, among others.
 The "mystery" centred on the meaning of the enigmatic title, for which solutions were solicited and a prize offered.
-The show played at Adelaide's Prince of Wales Theatre for a successful season, followed by a week in Perth and a fortnight in Melbourne, where the "Argus" critic praised the songs but lambasted the play.
+The show played at Adelaide's Prince of Wales Theatre for a successful season, followed by a week in Perth and a fortnight in Melbourne, where The Arguss critic praised the songs but lambasted the play.
 It has not been revived.

 In November 1929 the baritone Robert Nicholson recorded "Ballarat the Fair" and "Back to Warrnambool", accompanied by Stoneham.
-In March 1930 he recorded "Mildura (Home of Mine)".

-In 1932 he conducted a radio orchestra in Adelaide.
+In March 1930 he recorded "Mildura (Home of Mine)" and in 1932 he conducted a radio orchestra in Adelaide.

 Ill and unemployed, with an invalid wife and daughter to support, he petitioned for bankruptcy in 1936.